PhotoVoice Training with Legebitra in Slovenia

 -

-What will this project aim to do?
+What did this project aim to do?

 What is Photovoice?